 Daniel M. Mayeda is the Associate Director of the Documentary Film Legal Clinic at UCLA School of Law.
 Prior to this appointment, Dan practiced law for nearly 35 years, specializing in litigation involving the media and entertainment industries.
 He was a shareholder in the Los Angeles law firm of Leopold, Petrich and Smith, and is now an attorney with Ballard Spahr.

 Dan has been a longtime advocate for accurate and sensitive depictions of Asian Americans in the media.
-He is a member of the Board of Directors of East West Players, the country's premiere Asian Pacific American theatre organization.
+For over 28 years, he has been an active part of the leadership of East West Players, the country's premiere Asian Pacific American theatre organization.
 Since 2000, Dan has helped lead a national multi-ethnic coalition of civil rights and media activism groups to advocate for greater diversity, equity and inclusion in Hollywood and in the media.
-He was Chair of the Asian Pacific American Media Coalition, and served on the national Diversity Advisory Council for Comcast Corporation.
+He is Chair Emeritus of the Asian American Media Alliance, and served on the national Diversity Advisory Council for Comcast Corporation.

 Dan has written and spoken extensively on media, intellectual property and Asian American community issues.
 He has been an Adjunct Professor at USC's Annenberg School for Communication and Journalism, and has taught media courses at California State University, Los Angeles and California State University, Northridge.